Speedy Hire (LON:SDY) Trading Up 18.8% Following Insider Buying Activity

-Specifically, insider Shatish D. Dasani acquired 10,500 shares of the company’s stock in a transaction dated Monday, October 6th.
-The shares were acquired at an average cost of GBX 28 per share, for a total transaction of £2,940.
-Also, insider David J. B. Shearer bought 250,000 shares of the firm’s stock in a transaction that occurred on Monday, October 6th.
-The shares were acquired at an average price of GBX 28 per share, with a total value of £70,000.
+Specifically, insider Shatish D. Dasani purchased 10,500 shares of Speedy Hire stock in a transaction that occurred on Monday, October 6th.
+The stock was purchased at an average cost of GBX 28 per share, with a total value of £2,940.
+Also, insider David J. B. Shearer purchased 250,000 shares of Speedy Hire stock in a transaction that occurred on Monday, October 6th.
+The shares were bought at an average cost of GBX 28 per share, with a total value of £70,000.

-Separately, Canaccord Genuity Group reiterated a “buy” rating and set a GBX 60 price target on shares of Speedy Hire in a report on Thursday, September 4th.
-Two analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, Speedy Hire currently has a consensus rating of “Buy” and an average target price of GBX 65.
+Separately, Canaccord Genuity Group reissued a “buy” rating and set a GBX 60 price target on shares of Speedy Hire in a research report on Thursday, September 4th.
+Two investment analysts have rated the stock with a Buy rating, Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of GBX 65.

 Speedy Hire Company Profile